LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Abstract

 \section{Abstract}

-We propose a zero-shot approach for consistent Text-to-Animated-Characters synthesis based on pre-trained Text-to-Image (T2I) diffusion models.
+We propose a zero-shot approach for generating consistent videos of animated characters based on Text-to-Image (T2I) diffusion models.
 Existing Text-to-Video (T2V) methods are expensive to train and require large-scale video datasets to produce diverse characters and motions.
-At the same time, their zero-shot alternatives fail to produce temporally consistent videos.
-We strive to bridge this gap, and we introduce a zero-shot approach that produces temporally consistent videos of animated characters and requires no training or fine-tuning.
-We leverage existing text-based motion diffusion models to generate diverse motions that we utilize to guide a T2I model.
-To achieve temporal consistency, we introduce the Spatial Latent Alignment module that exploits cross-frame dense correspondences that we compute to align the latents of the video frames.
-Furthermore, we propose Pixel-Wise Guidance to steer the diffusion process in a direction that minimizes visual discrepancies.
-Our proposed approach generates temporally consistent videos with diverse motions and styles, outperforming existing zero-shot T2V approaches in terms of pixel-wise consistency and user preference.
+At the same time, their zero-shot alternatives fail to produce temporally consistent videos with continuous motion.
+We strive to bridge this gap, and we introduce \method that leverages existing text-based motion diffusion models to generate diverse continuous motions to guide the T2I model.
+To boost the temporal consistency, we introduce the Spatial Latent Alignment module that exploits cross-frame dense correspondences that we compute to align the latents of the video frames.
+Furthermore, we propose Pixel-Wise Guidance to steer the diffusion process in a direction that minimizes visual discrepancies between frames.
+Our proposed approach outperforms existing zero-shot T2V approaches in generating videos of animated characters in terms of pixel-wise consistency and user preference.
+Project page \url{https://abdo-eldesokey.github.io/latentman/}.